 A: I had worked as a scribe and in the scribe industry for 7 years when the scribe industry was just starting out.
 It was an immature industry, and it still is in many ways.
 But while I worked as a scribe, there were many, many things that I recognized as broken or insufficient.
 I filed those things away in the back of my mind and thought, “If I have the opportunity to do something about issue X, or issue Y, or issue Z, I’d do these things differently.”

 I never intentionally set out to start a scribe service, but when the opportunity presented itself, I jumped at it.
 I remembered all of those things that I had experienced as a scribe, and I made a commitment that I’d do things differently.
 Specifically, ScribeConnect focuses on education, communication, and the importance of each individual on our team.

 Q: How have you seen scribing’s place in healthcare change over the years?

 A: Early on, in the early 2000’s, scribing was new to most all of healthcare.
 It was an education game: teaching providers and administrators what scribing was all about.
-There weren’t a whole lot of metrics or information regarding the use of scribes in healthcare.
+You couldn’t find much, if any, in the way of objective, peer-reviewed metrics or information regarding the use of scribes in healthcare.